MarinHure/Blob_Detectron/README.md

     - nodes: A list of nodes.
     - positions: A dictionary containing the positions (x, y) of each node.
-    - listeLiensFinal: A list of node pairs connected by links.
+    - finalLinksList: A list of node pairs connected by links.

 ## conversionBlobRecorder(image,graph,positions,echelle,img_name):